Unsupervised Spike Depth Estimation via Cross-modality Cross-domain Knowledge Transfer: Method

-\textbf{Global-level aligned student model.} In order to further alleviate the domain shift, aside from the pixel-level transferred pseudo label from teacher model, we introduce the Global-Level Feature Alignment (GLFA) to align features between two domains in student model.
-As shown in Fig.~\ref{fig:IGKD} (a), the GLFA is performed on the encoder outputs of the student model.
-Inspired by the global memory \cite{guo2019star,devlin2018bert} and the sparse attention mechanism \cite{zhou2021informer,child2019generating} in ViT encoder, we first attempt to utilize global information in spike unsupervised domain adaptation task.
-Particularly, We extract class token as global vectors $\mathcal{F}_{src}, \mathcal{F}_{tgt}\in\mathbb{R}^{768\times1}$ in two domains.
-The two global vectors are further classified by two individual domain discriminators.
-And we utilize the domain adversarial training method~\cite{ganin2016domain} to insert gradient reversal layers and reverse back-propagated gradients for domain discriminators to optimize the model in extracting global-level domain-invariant features.
+\textbf{Self-correcting alignment} \quad In order to further decrease the data distribution distance, we thus introduce the Self-correcting alignment mechanism to further avoid error accumulation in the process of domain adaptation.
+This mechanism can correct domain-invariant knowledge in the student model and transfer it to the teacher model progressively over the EMA process.
+Specifically, as shown in Fig.~\ref{fig:IGKD} (a), this alignment is applied to the encoder outputs of the student model.
+We utilize global information to align the spike data distributions from two domains.
+Particularly, We extract class tokens as global vectors $\mathbf{f}_{src}, \mathbf{f}_{tgt}\in\mathbb{R}^{d}$ in two domains, which are further classified by two individual domain discriminators.
+The following equation represents the global-level spike alignment loss of the student model: